Mary Tudor, Queen of France, Duchess of Suffolk

 There was a proxy marriage on August 19, 1514, at Greenwich Palace with Claude d’Orléans, Duke of Longueville standing in for Louis XII.
 Mary left for France on October 2, 1514.
 Louis XII met Mary on a rainy day at Abbeville, France near the mouth of the River Somme.
 They married in person at Abbeville on October 9, 1514.
 However, the marriage did not last long.
 Louis XII died on January 1, 1515, just three months after the wedding.
 As he had no son, he was succeeded by his son-in-law François d’Angoulême from the House of Valois -Angoulême as King François I of France.

-Mary was aware that the new king would like her to marry a Frenchman to keep her dowry in France.
-However, she confided in François I that she wished to marry Charles Brandon and he agreed to help her.
+Mary was aware that the new King of France would like her to marry a Frenchman to keep her dowry in France.
+However, she confided in King François I that she wished to marry Charles Brandon and he agreed to help her.
 First, Mary had to follow the French royal custom of a widowed queen observing a 40-day mourning period.
 She spent the mourning period at the Hôtel de Cluny in Paris with darkened windows and candlelight.
 She was also observed to see if she was pregnant with the future heir to the throne.

 Mary Tudor and Charles Brandon by Jan Gossaert, circa 1515; Credit – Wikipedia